MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

 \subsection{Experiments}

-MicroFlow was evaluated against TFLM~\cite{MLSYS2021_d2ddea18}, since the latter is a state-of-the-art framework that shares some similarities with the proposed system in terms of software architecture and target applications.
-The experiments cover some of the most significant TinyML objectives, namely: \begin{itemize} \item accuracy; \item memory usage; \item runtime performance; \item energy consumption. \end{itemize}
+MicroFlow was evaluated against TFLM~\cite{MLSYS2021_d2ddea18}, since the latter provides state-of-the-art performance and it is widely adopted in the TinyML community.
+The two frameworks share some similarities in terms of software architecture and target applications.
+However, to the best of our knowledge, there are no previous studies that compare TinyML models using Rust, as in MicroFlow, to other C/C++ frameworks, like TFLM.
+The following experiments cover some of the most significant TinyML objectives, namely: \begin{itemize} \item accuracy; \item memory usage; \item runtime performance; \item energy consumption. \end{itemize}

-The first one was assessed by measuring the Mean Squared Error~(MSE) for the sine predictor, and precision, recall, and $F_1$ score for the other two classifier models.
+The sine predictor was assessed by measuring the Mean Squared Error~(MSE) and the Root Mean Squared Error~(RMSE), while Precision, Recall, and \textit{F}$_1$ Score were computed for the other two NN models.
 For the speech command recognizer, which has four output classes, these metrics have been averaged to provide an overall accuracy across all of them.
 The resulting metrics are then compared between the MicroFlow and the TFLM inference engines.
+The experimental results are detailed in Sec.~\ref{sec:accuracy}.

-The memory experiments considered both Flash and RAM usage, loading a minimal firmware for model inference and analyzing the compiled binary.
+The memory experiments, presented next in Sec.~\ref{sec:memory_usage}, considered both Flash and RAM usage, loading a minimal firmware for model inference and analyzing the compiled binary.
 This minimal firmware was created avoiding any platform-dependent factors that could compromise a fair evaluation (e.g., it does not include printing statements, because their implementation varies across platforms and architectures, generating biased results).

-The assessment of the runtime performance compared the execution times of the three NN models on different MCUs.
-Specifically, the execution times were measured by the MCU timers for 100 iterations, then the median execution times were computed and evaluated.
+The assessment of the runtime performance compared the inference execution times of the three NN models on different MCUs.
+Specifically, the execution times were measured by the MCU timers for 100 iterations, then the median times were computed and evaluated.
+The results are presented in Sec.~\ref{sec:runtime}.

 Finally, the last experiments estimated and compared the energy consumption of MircoFlow and TLFM on different architectures.
 Knowing the execution times and measuring the average power usage of the MCUs, it was possible to compute the average energy consumption during the inference process with the three models.
-Details and results of the experiments are discussed next.
+Details and results of these experiments are discussed in Sec.~\ref{sec:energy}.